 This Category has no FAQ yet

 The average life span of a professional football player, including ALL players from 1920 to today is 68 years old.
-It has widely been reported that it is 51-55 years old.
+It has been widely and erroneously reported that it is anywhere from 51-59 years old.
 This is wrong!
+I did the study using the accurate data from this web site.

 The average pro-football player lives to be 68.3 years old.
 The average American male lives to the age of 78.7 years old.
 (American Female - 82 years.)

 Yes, seven (7) players have made it to or beyone the century mark.
 They are:

 Sam 'Salemi' Dana - 1928 New York Yankees - 104 years old